 In their new lives in Leningrad, they begin to learn what it means to trust another person.
 Oksana must face the lies her parents told her all her life.
 Valentina must keep her grandmother's secret, one that could put all their lives in danger.
 And both of them discover something they've wished for: a best friend.
 But how far would you go to save your best friend's life?
 Would you risk your own?

 Told in alternating perspectives among three girls — Valentina and Oksana in 1986 and Rifka in 1941 — this story shows that hatred, intolerance, and oppression are no match for the power of true friendship.
+Like Ruta Sepetys for middle grade, Anne Blankman pens a poignant and timeless story of friendship that twines together moments in underexplored history.

 "Blankman (Traitor Angels) conveys Russia’s entrenched anti-Semitism, as well as the constant vigilance required of citizens living in a police state, through the children’s eyes, as they observe adults’ fear of being overheard or spied on, and field constant reminders not to criticize authority.
 This engrossing work of historical fiction captures Chernobyl’s devastating impact on land and people while upholding the power of kindness to overcome prejudice and withstand oppression." — Publishers Weekly